Nishanttwho/Bridge/replit.md

 ✅ Success rate and execution tracking
 ✅ Configurable lot size, spread, and slippage limits
 ✅ Auto-trade toggle for manual control
+✅ **NEW: Configurable TP/SL in pips** - Set default Take Profit and Stop Loss distances ✅ **NEW: Auto-close on opposite signal** - Option to automatically close BUY when SELL signal comes (and vice versa)

 ## Setup Instructions